 My RTL-SDR is the common RTL2832U chip with R820T tuner.
 The device can tune from about 30 to 1700 MHz.
 To be useful for the HF ham bands, some up-conversion is required.
 Many HF receivers employ a first IF stage, mixing upward to a 45 to 75 MHz intermediate frequency.
 This is perfect for the RTL-SDR tuner.
 Tapping into the IF after the first mixer is easy on the IC-751A since there is an unused connector on the RF board that is designed for scope monitoring of signals at this location.
 On my old IC-745 I had to solder in a resistor at the right spot to get the signal.
 Usually a little study of the receiver schematic will make clear where you need to tap into the 1st IF signal, and whether the radio design will make this easy or not.
 It is important to tap in right after the mixer and before the 1st IF band-pass filter, since otherwise the pass band that you can tune with the RTL-SDR as a pan-adapter will be severely curtailed by the IF filter.
 Ideally, use a short piece of 75 Ω coax to match to the RTL-SDR tuner input impedance (but 50 Ω is okay too).

 Now we can bring up the RTL-SDR in the HDSDR software.
 If you are doing this for the first time, some good instructions are located here.
 Of the various SDR radio programs that are floating around the internet, HDSDR seems to be the best for interfacing the RTL-SDR with another radio and then being able to co-ordinate the tuning of the two systems.
 When you first bring the dongle up in HDSDR you should be able to see HF band signals when you tune HDSDR to the IF frequency.
 This makes it confusing to remember where you are tuned, so HDSDR has the ability to shift the tuning display by the IF frequency offset (RF front-end frequency options & Calibration tab).
 I suggest tuning the receiver to a well-known strong AM station (WWV at 5.0 or 10.0 MHz is a good choice) and then playing with the IF-offset until you have HDSDR tuned correctly.
 Including a global offset of 10kHz is a good idea so that the IF zero beat is not in the middle to the HDSDR’s audio output band.
 Additionally, it is important to make sure that the side bands are not mirrored, and the corrections for tuning USB, LSB, CW, etc. match that of the parent receiver.
 Tuning JT65 signals can help clarify this to make sure they are not mirrored (and un-decodable!).
 For whatever reason, I needed to check the “Swap I and Q Channel for RX Input” to achieve the correct result.
-I also set a USB offset of -2940 Hz so that HDSDR and the 751A would tune together in USB mode.
+With my radio recently adjusted to be on-frequency, I found the settings shown in the figure above to work well.

 HDSDR will be the master of all, so we set up the HDSDR Omni-Rig interface to talk to the IC-751A via the serial RS-232 port.
 At this point, it should be possible to tune with either HDSDR or with the receiver directly and have them follow each other.
 As a pan-adapter, you are ready to go.
 You can open the band in HDSDR and see signals across the band.
 A simple click and you will tune to that signal on the 751A.
 For phone operation, you are done – have fun.